TITLE: Environmental Health & Occupational Safety Specialist

 NATURE AND SCOPE OF WORK

-- Identifies known and/or potential health and safety issues and implements practices and policies in support of the College, Oregon OSHA, DEQ and other applicable environmental, health and safety regulations.
+- Identifies known and/or potential environmental, health and occupational safety (EHOS) issues and implements practices and policies in support of PCC, Oregon OSHA, DEQ and other applicable environmental, health and safety regulations.

-- Provides technical assistance and consultation services on safety issues.
-Serves as a contact for employees as well as vendors on environmental and safety issues.
+- Provides technical assistance and consultation services on EHS issues.
+Serves as a contact for employees as well as vendors on EHS issues.

-- Develops programs and recommends solutions to a wide variety and range of safety issues to minimize and eliminate hazards.
-Implements and maintains safety programs as determined in conjunction with Safety and Risk Services, College departments and/or FMS management.
+- Develops programs and recommends solutions to a wide variety and range of EHS issues to minimize and eliminate hazards.
+Implements and maintains EHS programs as determined in conjunction with EHS, PCC departments, Risk Management and/or FMS management.

-- Coordinates with outside service vendors to augment Environmental and Safety compliance.
+- Facilitates and coordinates with outside service vendors to augment Environmental and Safety compliance.

 - Contributes to the development of program budget and monitors budget performance against funding and expense requirements.

-- Represents PCC Safety and Risk and serves as a liaison with applicable internal and external departments and entities regarding environmental and occupational health and safety matters.
+- Represents PCC EHS and serves as a liaison with applicable internal and external departments and entities regarding environmental and occupational health and safety matters.

 - Positions in this classification may perform all or some of the responsibilities above and all positions perform other related duties as assigned.

 Work is performed both in an office environment and in the field with frequent interruptions and irregularities in the work schedule.
-Regular travel between College facilities using a personal vehicle and a college vehicle is required.
+Regular travel between all PCC teaching sites using a personal vehicle and/or a college vehicle is required.
 Position involves occasional bending, standing, kneeling, climbing ladders, reaching below and above shoulders, and lifting objects weighing up to 50 lbs. while performing job duties.
-Walking, climbing ladders and entering cramped and difficult locations may be part of routine activities depending on work locations.
+Walking, climbing ladders, entering cramped and difficult locations and dusty/dirty environments, may be part of routine activities depending on work locations.
 Working hours may vary and occasional evening or weekend work is required.
 Occasional lifting, guiding and/or carrying of materials may be required.
 May be exposed to potentially hazardous conditions, noise and temperature extremes.

 Bachelor's Degree in Occupational Health & Safety, Industrial Hygiene, Finance, Business Administration, Science or an Engineering related field.
 Experience performing the duties of the position may substitute for the degree requirement on a year for year basis.
-Two years’ relevant experience in building maintenance, safety and/or risk management related work with one year experience in safety training and/or loss control (injury prevention).
-Two years of lead or program management experience and valid Oregon or Washington driver’s license.
-Required certifications: Forty-hour Hazardous Waste and Emergency Response Certification and UST Class A Certification (DEQ).
+Two years of relevant experience in, environmental, health and occupational safety and/or risk management related work with one year experience in safety training and/or loss control (injury prevention).
+Two years of lead or program management experience.
+Must possess a valid Oregon driver’s license.
+Must possess or obtain the following required certifications within nine months of employment: Forty-hour Hazardous Waste and Emergency Response Certification DEQ Hazardous Waste training and DEQ UST Class A Certification.

 KNOWLEDGE, SKILLS, AND ABILITIES